epigen/atacseq_pipeline/README.md

     - mean-variance-relationship plot
 - Snakemake report generation for workflow statistics, documentation, reproducibility and result presentation

-# Recommended Usage
+# Usage
+These steps are the recommended usage for the first run of the workflow:
 1. perform only the processing, by setting the downstram_analysis flag to 0 in the project configuration
 2. use the generated multiQC report (project_path/atacseq_report/multiqc_report.html) to judge the quality of your samples
 3. fill out the mandatory quality control column (pass_qc) in the sample metadata configuration file (you can even use some of the quality metrics for plotting eg like I did in the example files with 'FRiP')
 4. finally execute the remaining donwstream analysis steps by setting the respective flag to 1, thereby only the samples that passed quality control will be included

+This workflow is written with snakemake and its usage is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog?usage=sreichl/atacseq_pipeline).

-# Installation (<10 minutes)
+# Installation
+This should take less than 10 minutes.
 1. install snakemake, which requires conda & mamba, according to the [documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
 2. clone/download this repository (eg git clone https://github.com/sreichl/atacseq_pipeline.git)

-All software/package dependencies are installed and managed automatically via Snakemake and conda (and optional Singularity).
+All software/package dependencies are installed and managed automatically via Snakemake and conda (and optional Singularity) and installed upon the first run of the workflow.

 # Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)